rrvt/FtpApp/FtpApp/README.md

 In any event this application works more like Dreamweaver in that it alerts the user to files that need updating on the web site and facilitating the update.

-## Updates

-### Update 10/28/22

-Start app in the same position and size as when it exited the last time.
-Update the background of the toolbar.

-### Update 6/12/22

-Complete rewrite of the FtpLib obtained off the web.
-One issue was the lack of a user molification output during long running sequences.
-So the long running sequences were put into a "Worker Thread" and the function then sent an update to a "Progress Bar" in the UI Thread (the main Thread).
-In one case the file that was transferred is also displayed in the main window just after the transfer takes place (with the usual caviot that Windows messages don't happen instantly).

-### Update 01/31/22

-Updates to the library, mostly about the toolbar, but also NewAllocator, and a minor addition to Expandable.

-Also scrubbed the project files to remove all references to precompiled header files which I turned off in VS17.
-Unfortnately VS does not remove all references and pch files kept cropping up.
-Not only does that slow down the compiler but the files are large...

-### Update 10/6//21 Later

-Added some logic to FtpLib recover a pointer to the certificate in the Application.
-Don't have a clue what one could do with that information.

-### Update 10/6/21

-The program was doing something useful, so I spent a few hours trying to figure out to get it in GitHub.
-The problems was mostly about very large files, how to find them and delete them in OpenSSL.

-But, ...
-This was a program in development.
-I finally took the time to add comments here and there.
-The last update I had gone through the application project.
-This update I've looked at the FtpLib project very carefully.
-Yuk...
-There was a lot of extra code in the modules that was there specifically to do debugging.
-There was code that was needed to formulate ideas but was now clearly unimportant.
-There was code that was replicated all over the place and could be replaced with a simple change somewhere.
-And a few comments were added here and there.

-### 10/4/21

-Added some comments, removed unused code, general cleanup...

 ## Getting Started

 This version was created with Visual Studion 2022.
 It was compiled with the following properties: